 Over the last 50 years the course of management and development of the parkway has changed notably.
-The intent of the 1934 legislation was to construct an interregional road to link the northern and eastern parts of the country with Natchez and New Orleans.
+The intent of the 1934 legislation was to survey a route for constructing an interregional road to link the northern and eastern parts of the country with Natchez and New Orleans, but little direction was given for the actual development of the parkway.
+The survey, which was completed in 1935, established the purpose of the parkway as a route to commemorate for the motoring public the historical significance of the Natchez Trace.
 As the parkway was constructed, each segment was planned and developed with sufficient visitor facilities to function independently of the other segments.
 As the separate segments were joined to form a continuous route, the result was a high level of development all along the parkway.
-By the 1970s the parkway was being managed as an extensively developed recreation park where visitors could come to spend several days participating in a variety of activities.
-Recent development concept plans have supported this perception of the parkway's purpose.
+By the 1970s the parkway was being managed as a highly developed recreational park where visitors could come to spend several days participating in a variety of activities.
+Recent development concept plans have supported this perception of the parkway.